Lobel’s Meth 1609

 Spices for 1 Gallon (before bruising)

 The drink ferments in the tub, but using a closed and sanitized fermenter is certainly not inappropriate.
-It is racked into a barrel when done (the same comments for barrel flavor contribution apply as for tub flavor contribution), and it is allowed to age.
+It is racked into a barrel when done, and it is allowed to age.
 No aging time after the completion of fermentation (presumably visible fermentation), is provided, leaving the brewer free rein.

 - Take 1 gallon plus 1 quart honey (15 pounds).